YottaDB/YDBDoc/ProgGuide/ioproc.rst

 CHSET=expr Applies to: All devices

 Establishes a common encoding for both input and output devices for the device being OPENed in UTF-8 mode.
 The value of the expression can be M, UTF-8, UTF-16, UTF-16LE, or UTF-16BE.
-For more information, refer to “ICHSET” and “OCHSET”.
+For more information, refer to `ICHSET <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#ichset>`_ and `OCHSET <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#ochset>`_.

 ~~~~~~~~
 COMMAND